 TITLE, CAPTIONS AND OTHER REQUIRED INFORMATION: On the front of the board, there must be a title (i.e. My Trip to the Zoo) and each photo must have a caption giving the viewer more information about the photograph.
-The back of each board must include the exhibitor's name, county, number of years in 4-H photography project, camera type (digital SLR, smart phone, digital point and shoot or 35mm film) and megapixels (if camera if digital).
+The title should not be the class description (ie. Digitally adjusted photo) rather a description of the subject of the photos (ie. "My Day At the Zoo") The back of each board must include the exhibitor's name, county, number of years in 4-H photography project, camera type (digital SLR, smart phone, digital point and shoot or 35mm film) and megapixels (if camera if digital).